KaanAlgur/AI_Powered-Intelligent-CV-Parser/README.md

 ### ✔ 4.
 Launch the Dashboard

-1. `index.html` dosyasını aç
+1. Open the `index.html` file
-2. API URL kısmına Cloudflare linkini yapıştır
+2. Paste the Cloudflare link into the API URL field
-3. CV metnini gir → *Analyze*
+3. Enter the CV text → *Analyze*

-Hepsi bu kadar. 🎉
+That's all there is to it. 🎉

 ---